 We've seen many examples of amazing artworks that use the technique of paper cutting, but these pieces by Emma Van Leest are something else.
 Something unique, something out of this world.
-In fact, they are "fantastical montages of imagined fairy worlds", as the artist herself says.
+In fact, they are "fantastical montages of imagined fairy worlds", as the

 It's hard to describe in words the amazing work of Italian artist Bruno Walpoth.
 These incredibly expressive wooden sculptures reveal the artist's great talent and skills in this painstaking wood carving technique, a technique that has been passed on from